Tax incentives and/or other incentives for drivers of electric vehicles in Monroe.

-A public PEV charging station is defined as a public parking space that is served by charging equipment.
-Public PEV charging stations must have vertical signage that identifies the station and indicates that it is only for PEV charging.
-The signage must be consistent with the U.S. Department of Transportation Federal Highway Administration's Manual on Uniform Traffic Control Devices.
+A public EV charging station is defined as a public parking space that is served by charging equipment.
+Public EV charging stations must have vertical signage that identifies the station and indicates that it is only for EV charging.
+The signage must be consistent with the U.S. Department of Transportation Federal Highway Administration’s Manual on Uniform Traffic Control Devices.

-By 2023, all public PEV charging stations must also display all charges and fees associated with operation.
-Any person who parks a vehicle in a public PEV charging station parking space and does not connect to the equipment is subject to a fine of $124.
+By 2023, all public EV charging stations must also display all charges and fees associated with operation.
+Any person who parks a vehicle in a public EV charging station parking space and does not connect to the equipment is subject to a fine of $124.

-By 2023, the Department of Agriculture must adopt rules requiring electric vehicle service providers (EVSP) to meet interoperability standards and offer multiple payment methods at public PEV charging stations.
+By 2023, the Department of Agriculture must adopt rules requiring electric vehicle service providers (EVSP) to meet interoperability standards and offer multiple payment methods at public EV charging stations.
 EVSPs must report inventory and payment information to the National Renewable Energy Laboratory annually.
-EVSE installed before January 1, 2024 are exempt from the rules until January 1, 2034.
+Charging stations installed before January 1, 2024, are exempt from the rules until January 1, 2034.

-The retail sales and state use tax of 6.5% does not apply to the sale or lease of new or used passenger vehicles, light-duty trucks, and medium-duty passenger AFVs.
-AFVs powered by natural gas, propane, hydrogen, and electricity are eligible.
-Vehicles must not have a selling price plus trade-in property value that exceeds $45,000 for new vehicles and $30,000 for used vehicles.
+The sale or lease of new or used passenger vehicles, light-duty trucks, and medium-duty passenger AFVs is exempt from the state retail sales and use tax.
+Eligible AFVs include those powered by natural gas, propane, hydrogen, or electricity.
+To be eligible, new vehicles may not be valued above $45,000 and used vehicles may not be valued above $30,000.
+The tax exemption may apply to all or a portion of the vehicle’s value.
 The maximum eligible amount for used purchased or leased vehicles is $16,000.
-The maximum eligible amounts for new purchased or leased vehicles are as follows:
+The Maximum exemption amounts for vehicles are as follows: